 The joint between old concrete and masonry constructed later shall be grouted after rai.ing the masonry to sufficient height.

-6.6 Mortar Intake — With good workmanship the quantity of mortar used in masonry dam should normally be less than 45 percent.
+6.6 Mortar Intake — With good workmanship and to achieve proper imperviousness in masonry dams, the quantity of mortar used in masonry dam should 40 ± 5 percent.

 6.7 Protection — The fresh masonry shall be protected against Vibrations or any other movement which might injure it before it has reached its final set, Stones shall not be allowed to be dumped over the masonry which has not taken its final set.
 Mortars and fresh masonry shall be protected from rains.